microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-04.md

 ## Tips
 1. You want your application to be available (healthy state) during failure.
-2. What kinds of faults and remediations come to mind from the previous challenges?
+2. What kinds of faults and remediation come to mind from the previous challenges?

 ## Success Criteria